-Instructions can be difficult to remember, especially in the heat of the moment.
-Create a written plan and discuss it with your family members, employees or students ahead of time to help ensure everyone feels comfortable with it and understands what to do.
-In your plan, be sure to address:
+Complex instructions can be difficult for anyone to remember, especially in the heat of the moment during a crisis or extreme weather event.
+Creating a tornado plan, writing it down, and then discussing it with family members, employees or students helps ensure everyone feels comfortable with it and understands what to do in case the worst happens.
+In your plan, be sure to address the following key elements:

-Designate the safest place in your home or facility to meet when a tornado warning is issued.
-A basement or tornado shelter is always best, if available.
-Otherwise choose a windowless interior room or hallway on the lowest level.
-Be sure to document and discuss the quickest, safest paths to your shelter spot.
+Designate the safest place to meet in your home or facility when a tornado warning is issued.
+A basement or tornado shelter, if available, is always best option.
+If one is not available or accessible, choose a windowless interior room or hallway on the lowest level of the structure.
+Be sure to document and discuss the quickest, safest paths to your shelter spot in your plan.

-Create a disaster survival kit that includes tornado-specific safety supplies you may need, including a whistle to signal for help if trapped under debris, flashlights, extra batteries and a portable weather radio.
-Keep the kit and supplies in or on the way to your designated shelter area.
-Be sure to assign responsibility for keeping the survival kit stocked, and for who will grab it on the way to the shelter location in an emergency.
+Create a disaster survival kit that includes tornado-specific safety supplies you may need, including a whistle to signal for help if trapped under debris; flashlights; extra batteries; and a portable weather radio.
+Keep the kit and supplies in or on the way to your designated shelter area in a well-marked location.
+Be sure to designate an individual responsible for keeping the survival kit stocked who will also be responsible for grabbing the kit on the way to the shelter location in an emergency.

-Plan to keep in touch if not everyone is at home or work when a tornado strikes.
-Ask an out-of-state relative or friend to serve as a family contact or establish an employee call center.
-Make sure all family members and care providers (teachers, day care, etc.) have the emergency contact information, or employees know to call the call center number.
+Have a plan to keep in touch with family members or employees who may not be at home or work when a tornado strikes.
+One option is to ask an out-of-state relative or friend to serve as a family contact or establish an employee call center.
+Make sure all family members and care providers (teachers, day care, etc.) have the emergency contact information, or employees know the process to contact the call center.

-At the very least, everyone should know the proper way to crouch and cover their head until the threat passes.
-Large, sturdy objects to crouch underneath for extra protection are helpful to have in your shelter area, if possible.
-Mattresses or sleeping bags for cover and helmets to protect the head are a good idea, too.
+At the very least everyone should know the proper method to crouch and cover their head until the threat of a tornado passes.
+If possible, stock your shelter area with large, sturdy objects to crouch underneath for extra protection.
+Mattresses or sleeping bags for cover are a good idea as well.

-Set a specific time each year to conduct a tornado drill to help get your family, employees or students in the habit.
-On the designated drill day:
+Set a specific time each year to conduct a tornado drill to help get your family, employees or students in the habit of preparation.
+Then, on the designated drill day do the following: